-According to the latest Home Office figures, more than 3.7 million animals were used in experiments in the UK every year (4,017,758 animals used in 4,121,582 experiments in 2013).
-This is equivalent to beginning 10,391 experiments every day and represents, for the fourth consecutive year, the highest number of animal experiments (since the introduction of the Animals (Scientific Procedures) Act in 1986) in Great Britain.
-This is the third annual increase in the number of animal experiments since the Government’s commitment to reduce the number of experiments.
+According to the latest Home Office figures, for the second year running more than 4 million animals were used in experiments in the UK every year (4,017,758 animals used in 4,121,582 experiments in 2013).
+This is equivalent to beginning over 11,000 experiments every day and represents, for the fourth consecutive year, the highest number of animal experiments (since the introduction of the Animals (Scientific Procedures) Act in 1986) in Great Britain.
+This is the third annual increase in the number of animal experiments since the Government’s commitment to reduce them.

 Animals used included: